kuzzleio/documentation/src/sdk/go/2/interfaces/protocol/host/index.md

 # Host

-Return the host on which we are connected.
+Returns the host on which we are connected.

 ## Arguments